elsysigey/ACCESS-TO-DRINKING-WATER/README.md

-# ACCESS-TO-DRINKING-WATER
+# INTERGRATED PROJECT: ACCESS-TO-DRINKING-WATER
-This is a 2-Part intergrated project ,investigating the access to safe and affordable drinking water using the United Nations Sustainable Development Goal 6
+In this project, we will investigate access to safe and affordable drinking water, focusing on the inequalities in service levels between different countries and regions.
+The WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation, and Hygiene (JMP) will be our data source.

+The analysis will be conducted using Google Sheets to allow for collaborative data manipulation, visualization, and interpretation.
+This tool will enable us to create dynamic charts and graphs to effectively communicate our findings and facilitate easy sharing and real-time updates among project members.

+ ##**WHO/UNICEF DATA OVERVIEW